 Distracted driving is quite literally anything that makes driving a secondary task.
 It includes visual, cognitive, and manual distractions.
 According to estimates in 2012 provided by the U.S. Department of Transportation, a person was injured every 75 seconds due to accidents caused by a distracted driver, and 3,328 were killed.

 Due to the potential severity of a distracted driving accident, it is important you have a dedicated personal injury attorney on your side.
-Here at The Law Place, our lawyers possess a combined 75 years of experience, so are well educated in the Florida legal system, and you can be confident your case is in the best hands.
+Here at The Law Place, our personal injury lawyers possess a combined 75 years of experience, so are well educated in the Florida legal system, and you can be confident your case is in the best hands.
 Contact us today on (941) 444-4444, to organize a free consultation with a Clearwater car accident lawyer.
 Phone lines are open 24/7.

 What Constitutes Distracted Driving?